Closed Loop Gain Solution

 What is Closed Loop Gain?

 The Closed Loop Gain formula is defined as the gain that results when we apply negative feedback to "tame" the open-loop gain.
-The closed-loop gain can be calculated if we know the open-loop gain and the amount of feedback (what fraction of the output voltage is negatively fed back to the input) and is represented as Af = 1/β or Gain with Feedback = 1/Feedback Factor.
-The feedback factor of an op-amp application defines the circuit performance.
+The closed-loop gain can be calculated if we know the open-loop gain and the amount of feedback (what fraction of the output voltage is negatively fed back to the input) and is represented as Ac = 1/β or Closed-Loop Gain = 1/Feedback Factor.
+The Feedback Factor of an op-amp application defines the fraction of the amplifier output signal fed back to the amplifier input.

 How to calculate Closed Loop Gain?